Cohort-8-DS/SVM/README.md

 - If at thet outset (pre-modelling) you feel some features are irrelevant, drop them.
 Best to keep them all for the first run however.
 - Split your test and train.
-- When applying your model take advantage of  cross_val_score from sklearn
+- When applying your model take advantage of  cross_val_score from sklearn.
+- From a modelling POV, the main purpose here is to compare the (best) performances of LR, LDA/QDA, SVM and see if our theoretical justifications hold.